 Looking like he just stepped out of the Old West with a trademark mustache and a twinkle in his eye, David Patrick Dunn personifies Texas.
-With a gift for extraordinary storytelling, beautiful melodies, haunting lyrics and a dash of lyrical humor, he has a unique style all his own.
+With a gift for e storytelling, beautiful melodies, haunting lyrics and a dash of lyrical humor, he has a unique style all his own.

 With his debut CD, Slow Down and Listen, David made his his mark on Texas Music.